goku1610/EDU_ContentPersonalizer/README.md

    - Enhancement prioritization matrix

 ### Stage 2: Content Personalization
-In this stage, EduContentPersonalizer takes the content analysis and combines it with user profile data:
+In this stage, QUZZIZ takes the content analysis and combines it with user profile data:

 1. The system reads the user profile from the `profiles_user` directory
 2. It merges the content analysis findings with the user's: